ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-gb.md

 >
 > Throughout the order process, we advise taking special care with regard to the following points:
 >
-> - **Data on the domain name holder.** Especially since GDPR legislation is in effect, please ensure that all information on the domain name owner matches the information stored by your current domain name registrar.
+> - **Data on the domain name owner.** Especially since GDPR legislation is in effect, please ensure that all information on the domain name owner matches the information stored by your current domain name registrar.
 Doing this will ensure that you will not be suspected of domain name theft.
 >
 > - **Entering the DNS servers for your domain name.** If you are currently using your domain name to keep a website or email service online, you will need to specify their DNS servers in order to avoid any service interruptions.
 >